-- 21-9-1 Agency or subdivision thereof 21-9-2 Responsibility to enforce contracts rules - §21-9-2 Responsibility to enforce contracts rules. (a) An agency's director or acting director shall be responsible for ensuring that all agency contracts comply with section 84-15, HRS. - (b) Any violations of section 84-15, HRS shall be assessed against the director or acting director of the agency at the time the violation occurred."
-[Eff ] (Auth: HRS §84-31(a)(5)) (Imp: HRS §84-15, 84-31)
+- 21-9-1 Agency or subdivision thereof 21-9-2 Responsibility to enforce contracts rules - §21-9-1 Agency or subdivision thereof.
+For purposes of section 84-18(c), HRS, in determining what constitutes the former employee's agency or subdivision thereof, the commission may consider the size of the agency; the likelihood that the former employee would have any unfair advantage in representing a person or business before that agency; the former employee's position within the agency; whether the former employee will communicate with former colleagues within the agency; whether the former employee has confidential information that may provide an unfair advantage; and any other factors that could reasonably give the appearance of impropriety.
+[Eff] (Auth: HRS §84-31(a)(5)) (Imp: HRS §84-18) - §21-9-2 Responsibility to enforce contracts rules. (a) An agency's director or acting director shall be responsible for ensuring that all agency contracts comply with section 84-15, HRS. - (b) Any violations of section 84-15, HRS shall be assessed against the director or acting director of the agency at the time the violation occurred."
+[Eff] (Auth: HRS §84-31(a)(5)) (Imp: HRS §84-15, 84-31)